assaftenen/users-dashboard/README.md

 * [x] App should be scallable as posible.
 * [x] Repository should be located at Github.

--- build user component and form - 2 hr
--- build users componet - 2 hours
--- implement ngrx adn effects - 2hours
+-- icon for delete
+-- delete
+-- route components to edit
+-- edit
+-- phone directive
 -- material into separated module
+--
 -- shared Module
+-- effects

+## bonus to do

+save to localStorage
+animation,
+modal for delete

 after submitting => dispatch add user => add it to the store users reducer should include CRUD